 Before you embark on your illustrious writing career, you should take the time to isolate which genre best suits your writing style.

-It’s a sad reality that well-written books often flounder when it comes to publishing and sales if they straddle genres or do not fit neatly into a given market.
+It’s a sad reality that well-written books sometimes flounder when it comes to publishing and sales if they straddle genres or do not fit neatly into a given market.

 It would be a blessing to become a career writer and work the traditional 9-5 workdays.